-****Amendments to Regulation 20 were last approved by the University Council at the meeting held on 21 November 2018 with changes taking immediate effect.***
+****Amendments to Regulation 20 were last approved by the University Council by Chair's Action, with changes taking effect from 19 March 2019.***

 Regulation Governing the Consideration of Honorary Graduands and Honorary Graduates

 (1) All members of the Council, the Senate and Heads of Academic and Administrative Departments shall be invited once each year to submit to the Honorary Degrees Committee, through the Vice-Chancellor, in confidence, nominations for honorary degrees and joint honorary degrees with specified partner or affiliate institutions, provided that they shall also have the right to submit nominations in confidence to the Vice-Chancellor at any time.

 (2) In exceptional circumstances only, cases for the revocation of honorary degrees shall be submitted for the consideration of the Honorary Degrees Committee by the Registrar or members of the Honorary Degrees Committee via the Registrar or Vice-Chancellor.